ShowShark Client Features

 - Media browser stays visible during reconnection if user was previously authenticated

-- Requests automatically wait up to 15 seconds for authentication during reconnection (prevents stale error messages on foreground resume)
+- Requests automatically wait up to 15 seconds for authentication during reconnection (prevents errors on foreground resume)

 - Server update notification after login (dismissible, with "Ignore" option to suppress per-version)